rishabhdevKaushik/ChirpBackend/README.md

 3. Create a .env file in the root directory and add the environment variables as shown in the .env.example file

 ## How to run this project
-Run the app.js file using `node app.js` command
+Run the app.js file using `node app.js` command.
+Additionally `npm run dev` can be used for development.

+## Frontend
+Go to https://github.com/rishabhdevKaushik/ChirpFrontend to get frontend made using React